Approximating branchwidth on parametric extensions of planarity: Abstract

 \section{Abstract}

 The \textsl{branchwidth} of a graph has been introduced by Roberson and Seymour as a measure of the tree-decomposability of a graph, alternative to treewidth.
-Branchwidth is polynomially computable on planar graphs by the celebrated ``Ratcatcher''-algorithm of Seymour and Thomas.
-We investigate an extension of this algorithm to minor-closed graph classes, further than planar graphs, as follows: Let $H_{1}$ be a graph embeddable in the torus and $H_{2}$ be a graph embeddable in the projective plane.
-We prove that every $\{H_{1},H_{2}\}$-minor free graph $G$ contains a subgraph $G'$ where the difference between the branchwidth of $G$ and the branchwidth of $G'$ is bounded by some constant, depending only on $H_{1}$ and $H_{2}$.
+Branchwidth is polynomially computable on planar graphs by the celebrated ``Ratcatcher'' algorithm of Seymour and Thomas.
+We explore how this algorithm can be extended to minor-closed graph classes beyond planar graphs, as follows: Let $H_{1}$ be a graph embeddable in the torus and $H_{2}$ be a graph embeddable in the projective plane.
+We prove that every $\{H_{1},H_{2}\}$-minor free graph $G$ contains a subgraph $G'$ whose branchwidth differs from that of $G$ by a constant depending only on $H_1$ and $H_2$.
 Moreover, the graph $G'$ admits a tree decomposition where all torsos are planar.
-This decomposition can be used for deriving a constant-additive approximation for branchwidth: For $\{H_{1},H_{2}\}$-minor free graphs, there is a constant $c$ (depending on $H_{1}$ and $H_{2}$) and an $\Ocal(|V(G)|^{3})$-time algorithm that, given a graph $G$, outputs a value $b$ such that the branchwidth of $G$ is between $b$ and $b+c$.
+This decomposition allows for a constant-additive approximation of branchwidth: For $\{H_{1},H_{2}\}$-minor free graphs, there is a constant $c$ (depending on $H_{1}$ and $H_{2}$) and an $\Ocal(|V(G)|^{3})$-time algorithm that, given a graph $G$, outputs a value $b$ such that the branchwidth of $G$ is between $b$ and $b+c$.

-{\bf Keywords:} Branchwidth, Tree decomposition, Tangle, Slope, Approximation algorithm.
+\textbf{Keywords:} Branchwidth, Tree decomposition, Tangle, Slope, Approximation algorithm.